 In 2018, Gary Marlowe officially received the title “Steinway Artist”.

-Marlowe is lecturing as a docent in various academies, such as the SAE School of Audio Engineering.
+Marlowe is lecturing as a docent in various academies, such as the SAE Institute.
 He is a Berlinale Talent Alumnus, a member of the World Soundtrack Academy, and the European Film Academy.

 gary marlowe. film scores. music. cinema. composer. producer. awards. gold platinum records. synthesizer. orchestra. electronics.